meren/MED-Paper-Figure-6/mothurUsers/readme.md

 ## Script for mothur users

-This script takes the output from mothur's bin.seqs command and turns it into the output from Qiime's pick_otus.py command, which can then be used with the MED-Paper-Figure-6 scripts
+This script takes the output from mothur's bin.seqs command and turns it into something similar to the output from Qiime's pick_otus.py command, which can then be used with the MED-Paper-Figure-6 scripts

 The bin.seqs command in mothur should be used as follows: bin.seqs(list=YOURFILE.list, fasta=YOUFILE.fasta, label=0.03)